prpole/dissertation/chapter2/main.md

 gazed far up the side of the knoll where a doe and a spotted fawn looked down upon them from a tiny open space between the trees."[@london_valley_1999 425]

+[^ln-tichi]: citation in Tichi's book on London as reformer

 While the novel adheres to the naturalist motif of environmental determinism and the plot of decline in some senses---Billy's descent into alcoholism and gambling as a result of his environs is an almost wearyingly regular episode in the naturalist canon---it complicates that logic by reversing it, allowing for Billy's rehabilitation by "returning" to the land (though he personally has never known it).
 This return is nothing less than a purposive selection of environment as a way of choosing, in turn, the forces that determine their essential nature, thereby reverting to an earlier moment in the historical development of human species-being.
-But the species itself is too broad a category for the individual consciousness of these characters to connect with, at first, just as Chakrabarty suggests in *The Climate of History*.
-Their affective historical consciousness is limited by the bounds of their direct progenitors:
+But the species itself is, at first, too broad a category for the individual consciousness of these characters to connect with, just as Chakrabarty suggests in *The Climate of History*.
+Their affective historical consciousness is limited by the bounds of their direct
+progenitors:

 > And often [Saxon] found herself dreaming of the arcadian days of her people, when they had not lived in cities nor been vexed with labor unions and